isobarbaric/Bhagavad-Gita-As-It-Is/README.md

-# Bhagavad Gita As It Is in JSON :)
+# Bhagavad-gītā As It Is in JSON :)

+To learn more, feel free to visit [vedabase.io's page on the Bhagavad-gītā As It Iss](https://vedabase.io/en/library/bg/)